Finding Things to Purge

 Something happens to me when the calendar changes and a new year begins.
-I get this uncontrollable urge to rid myself of any excess that is lingering around me.
+I get this uncontrollable urge to purge things that are lingering around me.

 I can walk around my home today and see corners and drawers bursting at the seams just begging me to organize and purge the excess that has found its way into them.

-We live in a very small house, and in my quest to keep our lives simple I purge our home a couple times a year.
+We live in a very small house, and in my quest to keep our lives simple I find things to purge a couple times a year.

 So as we embark on the New Year, I am looking forward to digging in and ridding myself of clutter!

 Here are my top 1o things I will be purging: